The Person - Ready To Change

 Drug use is a very dangerous – in fact often a lethal problem.
 One single mistake can be lethal or life changing.
 An addict just to survive needs to get “lucky” every day.

 It is not just a simple issue of telling someone to do without drugs.
 You may as well tell them to do without sex or food or water or alcohol.
 FASOs (family and significant others) must work hard to maintain a working relationship with Substance Users / Addicts (drug addicted persons).
-To Influence someone, you need to be a part of their world.
-If FASOs (family and significant others) become too angry to work with Substance Users / Addicts (drug addicted persons) they lose their capacity to influence them.
+To Influence someone, you need to be a part of their world. you need to connect.
+If FASOs (family and significant others) become too angry to work with Substance Users / Addicts (drug addicted persons), they lose their capacity to influence them.